sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 The face of Snatcher appeared from the ground in front of them, causing them to jump.

 "B-Boss!
-Sorry, we were just-"
+Sorry, we've done our duties, we were just-"

 "*No, don't worry.
-I just wanted to see how you're all doing.*" The rest of him casually slid out from the ground and he looked over at the group playing Tag. "*What, too tired to join your friends, you two?*"
+I just wanted to see how you're all doing.*" The rest of him casually slid out from the ground and he looked over at the group playing Tag. "*What, too tired to join your friends?*"

 "We're fine, *he's* just telling me a story he made up."